 By 1216 John had been on the throne for 17 years and faced widespread rebellion, which was supported by the Kings of Scotland and France.
 Earlier in the year Prince Louis of France landed unopposed in Kent, while the rebels held huge swathes of his Kingdom, including much of the east of England.

 As a result in September 1216 John launched a campaign to retake these counties, marching to Cambridge before heading north to relieve a rebel siege of the castle at Lincoln.
 As John headed back south to King’s Lynn to gather supplies more bad news reached him – Scottish King Alexander II had invaded the north of England and was now heading south to link up with the French.
-In a desperate hurry John decided to retrace his steps north from King’s Lynn, which involved crossing the wash.
+In a desperate hurry John decided to retrace his steps north from King’s Lynn, in order to confront Alexander on his march towards London.

 John’s disastrous final days